 To assure criticality-safe configuration during retorting process, the cathode deposit size of 10 kg has been selected as the reference.
 Uranium deposits at the 10-kg scale are now routinely produced in the engineering-scale electrorefiner facility.
-The deposit rate of 10 kg in about 24-hour period promises economic throughput for commercial-scale operation when multiple electrodes are employed to increase the batch size.
+The deposit rate of 10 kg in about 24-hr period promises economic throughput for commercial-scale operation when multiple electrodes are employed to increase the batch size.

 The plutonium electrotransport to liquid cadmium cathode has been demonstrated on laboratory-scale involving few hundreds of grams.
-This combined with simulated uranium deposits in liquid cadmium cathode indicate that large-scale plutonium electrotransport would be successful in the EBR-II Fuel Cycle Facility as well.
+This combined with simulated uranium deposits in liquid cadmium cathode indicate that large-scale plutonium electrotransport would be successful in the EBR-II Fuel cycle Facility as well, and this is the reference process for this facility.